Pre-race bike rides:

 What are the water conditions?

 Water conditions will be similar to a large lake, with potential surface chop and little or no current.
-The water temperature will be in the mid-70s.
+The water temperature should be in the low-to-mid-70s.
 Water depth is 3 to 14 feet deep on the swim.
 Average depth is 8 feet for international and 70.3 distance swimmers, and an average of about 5 feet for Classic + swimmers.
 All swimmers will have to wade about 100 yards to the swim start and then run back the same distance after the swim to reach the shore.

 At what temperature can I wear my wet suit?